What is Shanti Yoga Center for Harmony?

 With the regular practice of yoga we learn to live every day more fully and aware.
 The development of discipline encompasses our physical, mental, and spiritual aspects, leading us to the attainment of internal peace that will enable us to understand more clearly the essence of our spirit and to realize the miracle of our existence.

-Victor (Vyasa) Landa has taught Surya Namaskar, the Sun Salutation, as a daily practice for not only physical well-being as it exercises muscles, joints, lymph, breath, heart but as a spiritual practice to daily remember and recommit to our personal evolution.
+Victor (Vyasa) Landa has taught Surya Namaskar, the Sun Salutation, as a daily practice for not only physical well-being as it exercises muscles, joints, lymph, breath, heart and more but as a spiritual practice to daily remember and recommit to our personal evolution.
+He wrote an invocation to recite along with 12 names of the sun to coincide with the 12 positions of the Surya Namaskar.

 The School of Life community would like to share with You this beautiful practice as he taught us.
 You may print the words from the boxes below to follow along and learn it for yourself.
 The first box is as it is said in the video.
 The second and third can be used to practice the invocation and mantras separately if you wish as you go through the sun salutation routine.